felixmc/jQuery-xeyes/README.md

 ## Basic Usage

-The plugin modifies two block level elements, the `eyeball` and the `iris` by using some basic trig to calculate the position of the `iris` based on the curren position of the cursor.
+The plugin requires two block level elements, the eye and the iris.
+For the plugin to work properly, it also requires that they each have proper dimensions defined using CSS.

-You'll need at least two block-level elements to serve as the `eyeball` and the `iris` respectively:

 ```html
 <div class="eyeball">
     <div class="iris"></div>
 </div>
 ```

-Some basic css is required for things like dimensions in order for the plugin to work.
-Defining backgrounds is also a good idea, so you can actually see the plugin work:

 ```css
 .eyeball {